rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    This was created for testing the test.

-   You may want to adapt this to run on your own repos.
+   You may want to later adapt this to run on your own repos.

-## About The Test Run Script
+   Essentially, we want to end up with this in GitHub's Network Diagram:

-Essentially, we want to end up with merges that that end up with this:
+   <a target="_blank" href="http://softwareswirl.blogspot.com/2012/12/mapping-merge-conflict-frontier.html">*</a>

 <pre>
 o - 0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10 - 11 - I11'  ← master